PBS - Basic Understanding

 By adding the same pairing property but with all 4 days in this same layer, there are now 5385 pairings in the Layer 1 pairing pool.

 Ex.
 2 If you have all 3 days in L1 and then add Layover at City: DFW, you will be removing all pairings from the layer that do not have at least one layover in DFW.
-Another way to think about this is that you are saying that you only want 3 day trips that layover at least once in DFW for this layer.
+Another way to think about this: You are saying that you only want 3 day trips that layover at least once in DFW for this layer.

 When all 3 days are added there are 4513 pairings in the Layer 1 pairing pool.